Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Introduction

 We consider two different priors, the horseshoe and the Bernoulli-Gaussian \citep{soussen_bernoulli-gaussian_2011}.
 These priors have clear interpretations of the probability of nonzero elements \citep{soussen_bernoulli-gaussian_2011,van_der_pas_horseshoe_2014}, which allows us to effectively calibrate sparsity.
-The strength of the Bernoulli-Gaussian prior is that it leads to a sparse positive definite precision matrix that does not require thresholding and the strength of the horseshoe prior is a better model of sparsity than the Bernoulli-Gaussian prior due to its heavier tails.
-We compare the performance of the methods using both a variational Bayesian algorithm and a full Markov Chain Monte Carlo (MCMC) sampling scheme.
+The strength of the Bernoulli-Gaussian prior is that it leads to a sparse positive definite precision matrix that does not require thresholding and the strength of the horseshoe prior is that it is a better model of sparsity than the Bernoulli-Gaussian prior due to its heavier tails.
+Horseshoe priors have not yet been used for Bayesian nonparanormal graphical models that use transformation functions.
+We compare the performance of the methods using both a variational Bayesian algorithm and a full Markov chain Monte Carlo (MCMC) sampling scheme.
 Mean field variational Bayes \citep{jordan_introduction_1999,wainwright_graphical_2007} is an alternative to MCMC that allows for faster fitting by deterministic optimization.
-A variational Bayesian method for Gaussian graphical models is developed in \cite{chen_bayesian_2011}.
-An expectation conditional-maximization approach is used by \cite{li_expectation_2017} in Gaussian copula graphical models.
-Our method differs from previous approaches in that that we apply it on the Cholesky decomposition of a sparse precision matrix and address nonparanormal graphical models.
+A variational Bayesian method for Gaussian graphical models is developed in \cite{chen_bayesian_2011} and an expectation conditional-maximization approach is used by \cite{li_expectation_2019} in Gaussian copula graphical models.
+This approach has not yet been explored in the setting of a nonparanormal graphical model.
+We wish to determine if we can retain the information learned in a Bayesian nonparanormal graphical model while speeding up the estimation process using variational Bayesian techniques.

 The paper is organized as follows.
 In the next section, we describe the model and the sparsity constraint.
-In Section 3, we describe the variational Bayesian algorithm.
-In Sections 4 and 5, we discuss particular priors and their corresponding Markov Chain Monte Carlo algorithms.
-In Section 6, we describe a thresholding procedure and in Section 7, we detail the tuning procedure.
-In Section 8, we present a simulation study.
-In Section 9, we describe a real data application.
+In Section \ref{VariationalBayesEstimation}, we describe the variational Bayesian algorithm.
+In Sections \ref{MCMCHorseshoe} and \ref{MCMCBG}, we discuss particular priors and their corresponding Markov Chain Monte Carlo algorithms.
+In Section \ref{Thresholding}, we describe a thresholding procedure and in Section \ref{ChoicePriorParams}, we detail the tuning procedure.
+In Section \ref{SimulationResults}, we present a simulation study.
+In Section \ref{RealData}, we describe a real data application.